blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 - `NECESSARY`

 In the absence of indication of any `purpose` restriction, Systems MUST interpret the Demand as being related to all and any purpose of treatment.

+//**TODO** Decide if we need the `ANY` and in that case make sure all the dimensions of privacy scope have one.
+The downside of having it is that it introduces entropy as the same thing can be stated in two ways (by stating `ANY` and by ommitting any statement).
+We want to avoid this.
+Is there an upside?

 [A list of eligible `purposes` values with corresponding user-facing descriptions is provided](./dictionary/purposes/) for convenience.